nolanreichkitzer/CS-361-Microservice-1/README.md

 ### Overview
 The microservice uses **JSON messages** sent over a ZeroMQ socket to handle requests and return responses.
 **Endpoint**: `tcp://<server_address>:5556`
 Replace `<server_address>` with the hostname or IP where the service is hosted.
-For me, it is 'localhost'.
+For me, it is "localhost".

 ### Supported Request Types
 The following request types are supported: